ratul-d/Neural-Style-Transfer-using-CNN/README.md

 ## Usage

 1. Prepare a content.jpg and a style.jpg.
+Update target size based on your hardware capability.
-2. Run the NST script.
+2. Adjust hyperparameters (content/style weights) for desired results.
-3. Adjust hyperparameters (content/style weights) for desired results.
+3. Run the NST script.
 4. Display the image 'output17000.jpg' upon the execution of the code.

 ## Results & Observations